justb4/alpumapa.xyz/docs/src/index.md

 ## When is the Workshop?

-For now every Thursday 10-12 AM in [Co-Workspace Ugíjar](https://www.openstreetmap.org/node/12506874146).
+For now on demand.
-No need to register, just drop by!

-Info/contact: osm@justobjects.nl and [Ayuntamiento de Ugíjar](https://www.ugijar.es/inicio/) (contact: Celia Rivas López)
+Info/contact: osm@justobjects.nl and [Ayuntamiento de Ugíjar](https://www.ugijar.es/inicio/).

 ## Why this Workshop?